hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 One way to think is this is the most convenient investing time horizon - something around 10 years.
 Try to reduce the period and and investing blunders happen.

 ## Growth in Companies
 Starbucks had 425 stores in 1994 (23rd year of existence).
 In 1999, it opened 625 new stores.
 By 2007, it was opening 3500 stores per year.
+To hit growth target they elbowed out rational analysis.
+Same store sales growth fell by half as economy boomed.

+Starbucks closed 600 stores in 2008.
+Stock fell 73%.

+>Schultz wrote in his 2011 book _Onward_: “Growth, we now know all too well, is not a strategy.
+It is a tactic.
+And when undisciplined growth became a strategy, we lost our way.”

 ---